wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/create-a-dataset-with-open-images.rst

 Furthermore, using the add button, you can choose to make a dataset containing more than one class.
 Subsequently, you can also remove classes using the remove button.

 .. image:: images/open-images/add-remove.png
-  :alt: Add or remove more classes.
+  :alt: Add or remove classes.

 Choosing the Number of Images
 -----------------------------